prathi912/rdc-imr/src/SOP.md

 5.  **Track Status:**
     -   Go to the **My Claims** tab on the Incentive Claims page to track the status of all your submissions.
     -   If another author on a paper you co-authored submits a claim, it will appear in the **Co-Author Claims** tab, allowing you to apply for your share of the incentive.

+### Project Recruitment Workflow
+1.  **Create a Posting:** Navigate to **Post a Job** from the sidebar.
+2.  **Fill Details:** Click "Create New Posting" and fill out the form with the job title, description, qualifications, and application deadline.
+3.  **Submit for Approval:** Your job posting will be submitted to an administrator for review before it becomes public.
+4.  **Manage Postings:** You can view the status of your postings (Pending Approval, Approved, Rejected) on the "Post a Job" page.
+Once approved, you can view the list of applicants for each position.

 ### Public Profile & Publications
 -   Your public profile page is accessible to administrators and assigned evaluators for review purposes.